wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 * Bing API Key
 * SSH Access and Keys

-In the appendix of this post I put the more detailed descriptions of threats that I considered so far for Husky AI.

-To keep the flow of the post, let us look at those that are most interesting for someone new to machine learning.
+To keep the flow of the post, let us look at those that are most interesting from machine learning point of view.

+The full list of threats can be seen in the [Appendix](#appendix) - for anything I wanted to test, I added a **"red team opportunity"** note.

-## Machine learning attacks
+## Identified machine learning threats

-Now that we looked at a wide range of threats, we can filter those down we want to focus on and build exploits for:
+The following is the list of threats that I want to build attacks for:

-1. Attacker brute forces images to find incorrect predictions/labels (dumb and smart ML fuzzing)
+1. Attacker brute forces images to find incorrect predictions/labels (dumb and smart ML fuzzing) - Perturbation
 2. Attacker gains read access to the model
-3. Attacker modifies persisted model file (backdoor and retrain)
+3. Attacker modifies persisted model file (backdoor and re-train)
 4. Attacker denies modifying the model file
 5. Attacker poisons the supply chain of third-party libraries
-6. Attacker tampers with stored images on disk to impact training performance
+6. Attacker tampers with images on disk to impact training performance
 7. Attacker modifies Jupyter Notebook file to insert a backdoor (key logger or data stealer)

 This is a fairly good list with some interesting attack scenarios that we can research and perform.

+There are other ML specific attacks such as model inversion, membership inference which I might explore at a later point, possibly when upgrading Husky AI to provide a more complex categorical model.
+For more information on machine learning threats see [Failure modes in machine learning] (https://docs.microsoft.com/en-us/security/engineering/failure-modes-in-machine-learning) by Microsoft, as well as "Hacking neural networks: A short introduction" by Michael Kissner.

 ## Next steps

 In the next post, we will do hands-on attacks against the exposed prediction API via brute forcing.

 Now it will become interesting! :)

-## Appendix
+## Appendix{appendix}

-This appendix contains the most significant threats identified and some more insights:
+This appendix contains the most significant threats identified and more insights.
+When doing this you want to store this information in a issues/bug tracking system such as Jira.
+This helps to track and also review dispositions in the future.

 ### **Training, Validation and Test Images**